NativeScript/docs-v7/docs/ui/components/SideDrawer/getting-started.md

 ---

 # RadSideDrawer Getting Started
 This article will guide you through the process of adding a {% typedoc_link classes:RadSideDrawer %} instance to a page in your NativeScript application and initializing its content.
+The code snippets from this section are available as [a standalone demo application](https://github.com/NativeScript/nativescript-ui-samples).

 > By design the `RadSideDrawer` is designed to be placed as a single child to your `Page`.
 For example:
 ```XML
 <Page>